mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### Project Goals

-The primary goals of the Hospital E-Ticketing Web-App project are:
+The primary goals of the Hospital eTicketing web app project are:

 - To provide a user-friendly platform for patients to obtain e-tickets for hospital appointments.

 - To streamline the ticket collection process.

 - To reduce patient waiting times and improve healthcare access.

 ### Features and Functionality